 Location and Boundaries: Colliter's Brook Rolling Valley Farmland is situated to the east of the district between numerous character areas.
 To the west is the limestone ridge of E6: Cleeve Ridges and Combes and high ground of G1: Broadfield Down Settled Limestone Plateau and to the north is the low lying ground of B1: Land Yeo, Kenn River and River Avon Flood Plain.
-The District boundary and the outskirts of Bristol are to the east and H1: Dundry Hill is to the south along with J3: Chew Rolling Valley Farmland.
-The boundaries of the area are defined by the B3130 to the east; the base of the slopes of hills at Dundry to the south east; and generally along the 50m contour to the north.
+The District boundary and the outskirts of Bristol are to the west and H1: Dundry Hill is to the south along with J3: Chew Rolling Valley Farmland.
+The boundaries of the area are defined along the B3130 and base of the slopes along the 55m/30m contours.

 - Underlying Lias geology. - Undulating landform formed by Colliter's Brook and numerous other streams including the upper part of Ashton Brook. - Predominantly pastoral land cover with some arable fields. - Presence of Colliter's Brook, tributaries, streams, springs, ponds and three large reservoirs which dominate the southern section of the area. - Several large woods including areas of ancient semi-natural broad-leaved woodland and mixed plantation at Barrow. - Fields bounded by hedges with hedgerow trees. - Crossed by the busy A370 and A38 and a few rural roads but large sections of the area inaccessible. - Settlement clustered around the intersection between the main road and smaller rural roads for example at Barrow Common, plus a few scattered farmsteads, a hospital and water works. - Views of Bristol and ribbon development along roads gives sense of urban encroachment.
-The northern edge is close to Long Ashton which exerts a strong visual influence across the northern part of the area.
+The northern edge adjoins the south side of Long Ashton which exerts a strong visual influence across the northern part of the area.

 The Colliter's Brook Rolling Valley Farmland character area has an underlying geology of Lias, forming undulating topography shaped by Colliter's Brook.
-Three large manmade reservoirs dominate the southern part of the area although these are shielded from view by large grassed bunds and coniferous shelter belts which create an enclosed channel carrying the A38 between the water bodies.
+Three large man-made reservoirs dominate the southern part of the area although these are shielded from view by large grassed bunds and coniferous shelter belts which create an enclosed channel carrying the A38 between the water bodies.
 Despite these large open water bodies and the other watercourses in the area the Colliter's Brook Rolling Valley Farmland does not have a strong valley feel.